Top Tips for First Time Van Drivers

-To help you approach your first van experience with more confidence, we have spoken to a couple of experts who know all about how drivers can stay safe on the road – both in terms of avoiding collisions and ensuring you do not suffer injury due to poor posture.
-Read on to discover some top tips which you will be wise to bear in mind on your first drive.
+To help you approach your first van experience with more confidence, we have spoken to a couple of experts who know all about how drivers can stay safe on the road – both in terms of avoiding collisions and ensuring you do not suffer an injury due to poor posture.
+Read on to discover some top tips which you will be wise to bear in mind when driving a Luton van or any other model.

 We were delighted to speak with Rebecca Ashton, Head of Driver Behaviour at IAM RoadSmart, one of the UK’s most experienced and knowledgeable driver safety charities.
 Below, Rebecca explains more about the organisation’s activities and objectives, before providing a fantastically useful set of tips for first-time van drivers: